AlexDWong/MTCDisplay/README.md

 ## How it works
 MTCDisplay accepts input from a MIDI Timecode stream and displays it on a large, 7-segment display.
 The displays are driven and controlled by a MAX7219 driver, enabling the Arduino to focus on decoding the MIDI Timecode stream.
 MTCDisplay supports all four MTC framerates (24/25/29.97 drop-frame/30 frames/s), and the design can be scaled up to support almost any 7-segment, common-cathode LED display.
-Future work will attempt to integrate:

 ### "What's (MIDI) Timecode?"

-Timecode is a way to synchronize equipment with each other.; for instance, an audio track could output a timecode stream to a lighting console so that lighting cues are triggered at exactly the right moment.
+Timecode is a way to synchronize equipment with each other; for instance, an audio track could output a timecode stream to a lighting console so that lighting cues are triggered at exactly the right moment.
 [MIDI Timecode (MTC)](https://en.wikipedia.org/wiki/MIDI_timecode) is timecode transmitted between devices using the MIDI protocol and interface, and is based off [SMPTE Timecode](https://en.wikipedia.org/wiki/SMPTE_timecode).

-You can read more about the MIDI protocol on [Wikipedia](https://en.wikipedia.org/wiki/MIDI) or on the o[fficial MIDI Association website](https://www.midi.org/).
+You can read more about the MIDI protocol on [Wikipedia](https://en.wikipedia.org/wiki/MIDI) or on the [official MIDI Association website](https://www.midi.org/).

 ### MIDI Timecode